Embryo Genetic Testing (PGD/PGS)

 - Preimplantation Genetic Screening (PGS) with Next Generation Sequencing (NGS)

 PGD analysis is where a few cells are extracted from the embryo and analyzed for a single, specific gene disorder.
 This process is usually used for patients who have a history of genetic abnormalities.
-The draw back to these types of tests is that it does not look at the entire set of chromosomes for the specific embryo.
+The draw back to this analysis is that it does not look at the entire set of chromosomes for the specific embryo.

 A Patient Who Might Consider Genetic Testing: